No one wants to end up sick while on vacation, and that’s why water filters are so important for traveling and camping.

 The SteriPEN Adventurer Opti is a great choice for a UV water filter, as it’s small and lightweight enough to take anywhere.

 No matter where you’re headed on your next adventure, make sure you pack a water filter.
+Since it’s one of the most important things for camping, besides lighting up your campsite the right way.
 With so many different types and brands on the market, there’s sure to be one that’s perfect for your needs.